manuelmaiorano/manuelmaiorano.github.io/_posts/2023-2-1-react-django-app.md

 date: 2023-2-1
 categories: React Python Django
 ---
+I decided to learn a web development framework by doing a simple web app that calculates the probability that a certain football team will win a league.
+I used React/Bootstrap for the frontend and django for the backend and i deployed everything on Vercel.
-![front page of the website](/assets/images/webapp/site.png)
+![front page of the website](/assets/images/webapp/site.png) You can visit the page at [Website](https://league-predictor-backend-django.vercel.app/index){:target="_blank"}{:rel="noopener noreferrer"}.

 React and Django are two popular technologies used for building web applications.
 React is a JavaScript library for building user interfaces, while Django is a Python web framework for building server-side web applications.
 Together, they provide a powerful and flexible platform for building web applications.
 Here's what you can expect to learn from developing a web application with React and Django: